 Their role in inflammation can be briefly described as follows:

-Substances of a complex structure
+Substances of complex structure

 Complex lipids are a group of substances that are no less important for the body than simple lipids.
 The main properties of this group of fats: